Currently Reviewing the K-On! Series:

 Just a guy who watches anime and reviews it every now and then.
 I'm usually rather quiet but I don't mind discussions.
 My activity here is sporadic and lengthy periods of inactivity are normal for me.

 My ratings are based on the following general attributes:

 60% ~ Plot; everything involving the story & characters, and how they were used.
-The main focus is on structure and purpose, as a show that can't maintain these is far less likely to be effective in telling an interesting story.
+My main focus is on structure and purpose, as I've found that plots which can't maintain those are far less likely to be effective in telling an interesting story.
 Plots do not need to be complex, just compelling.

 20% ~ Effects; animation, sound, et cetera in relation to what is necessitated by the plot.
 It can't just be pretty for its own sake; these need to be used in an effective manner.